 In a tidal energy power plant, we collect the water during high tides in an artificial basin and release it during the period of low tides.
 And use the water to spin a hydraulic turbine connected to a generator while escaping.
 The three main components of a tidal energy power plant are:

 - sluiceways from the basin to sea and vice versa.

-The function of the dam is to create an obstacle between sea and the basin.
+The function of the dam is to create an obstacle between the sea and the basin.
 The sluiceways are used to either fill the basin during high tide or empty the basin during the low tide.

 Single Basin Tidal Power Plant Working

-In single basin tidal power plant, the powerhouse is located at the mouth of the basin.
-The hydraulic turbine in powerhouse only operates during the discharge of water from the basin during low tide.
+In a single basin tidal power plant, the powerhouse is located at the mouth of the basin.
+The hydraulic turbine in the powerhouse only operates during the discharge of water from the basin during low tide.
 The basin is filled again during the high tide.
 Intermittent operation is the main disadvantage of this system.